ij5/Vlue/README.md

-# Blue Programming language: A hybrid programming language for web development.
+# Blue - A hybrid programming language for web development.